metocean/api-conventions/README.md

 APIs must include correct MIME tyeps in their responses and these correspond to the internal definitions used by the MDS.
 Accepted types include [all standard media types](http://www.iana.org/assignments/media-types/media-types.xhtml) and the following extensions:

+* application/vnd.metocean.grib+binary
+* application/vnd.metocean.netcdf+binary
-* application/x-netcdf
+* application/vnd.metocean.grib2+binary
-* application/x-netcdf4
+* application/vnd.metocean.netcdf4+binary
-* application/x-grib
+* application/vnd.metocean.cf+json
-* application/x-grib2
+* text/vnd.metocean.spectra.swan+plain
-* text/x-swan-spectra
+* text/vnd.metocean.spectra.octopus+plain

-These can be added to for specific formats.
-Note that the 'x' prefix is convention for an extended type.
+These can be added and or subtyped for specific formats

-Note CF-JSON is is just a specification within JSON and has standard mime type of application/json.
+Note CF-JSON is is just a specification within JSON, and is specified as above to differentiate it from any other arbitrary JSON which would be application/json.

 Where an endpoint supports ,multiple MIME types, the requested type should be specified in the 'Content-Type' header of the request.